 Octavio Barrera: This explorative project ends on a unique piece series made with wicker leftovers from João’s workshop and natural volcanic dye that was used to dyed parts of the pieces with the Azorean landscape tones.

 Octavio Barrera: Escova is one of the resulted pieces from the exploration.
-A reinterpretation of the traditional wicker broom inspired on João’s work.
+A reinterpretation of the traditional wicker broom inspired by João’s work.
 The piece was made with leftovers from his process mixed with a LED lighting system.
 Also, the main part of the lamp was dyed with a natural volcanic dye I made of “lapilli” (little volcanic rocks) to give a tonality from the Azorean landscape palette to the piece.
 Now this craft is getting lost in the area because there are not many people interested in relieving it, and this is another point I wanted to emphasize with this exploration, perhaps if the work of traditional artisans were intervened by contemporary creatives and designers, a new generation could be interested in relieving these people necessary for the heritage of each place.
 Bloco and Escova are unique pieces inspired by the Azorean landscapes and João’s work.

-Octavio Barrera: Crafts have always been part of our society and are a cultural heritage, a healthy and respectful way of contacting to primary materials and nature through the ingenuity of the human being.
+Octavio Barrera: Crafts have always been part of our society and are a cultural heritage, a healthy and respectful way of contacting primary materials and nature through the ingenuity of the human being.
 It has always been there…, from my point of view, what has changed has been the way in which new generations have seen it due to industrialization and mass consumption.
 Design and crafts have coexisted for decades.
-Design is a key discipline to bring these crafts to new generations from a more attractive and contemporary vision, rescuing and experimenting on the heritage of ancestral way of doing, transporting it to the present-future with new forms, tools, and technologies according to crafts.
-Crafts could not remain in collectibles, as works-objects of the past, but as modus vivendi for many.
+Design is a key discipline to bring these crafts to new generations from a more attractive and contemporary vision, rescuing and experimenting with the heritage of ancestral way of doing, transporting it to the present-future with new forms, tools, and technologies according to crafts.
+Crafts could not remain in collectibles, as work objects of the past, but as modus vivendi for many.
 Crafts can coexist with industrialization as long as it is given the social value it has.